chienyioma/alx-low_level_programming/0x0A-argc_argv/README.md

 # Task 1 - Prints the number of arguments passed to it
 # Task 2 - Multiplies two numbers
 # Task 3 - Adds positive numbers
+# Task 4 - Prints the minimum number of coins